LibrariesHacked/librarieshacked.github.io/_posts/2021-02-19-dont-be-afraid-of-data.md

 Funding and funders are mentioned a number of times in the report.
 But the primary library funders are the public.
 They control what happens in the local authority, and provide the money.
 There is little mention of the public or library campaigners.

 There was an opportunity to link this work to another.
 The [library open data schemas](https://schema.librarydata.uk/) were developed in collaboration with library services in 2019/2020 (disclaimer: I helped).
-They are designed to provide a structure for which library services can share data about themselves, to enable further analysis and collaboration.
-Details around this were sent to the accreditation project, but it's not mentioned.
+They are designed to provide a structure for which library services can share data about themselves, to enable collaboration and further analysis.
+Details on this were sent to the accreditation project, but they didn't show any interest in it.

 I would propose the following as an aspect of a quality framework for libraries.